fabiankaraben/nodejs-mini-projects/README.md

     intermediate/27-video-transcoder

 28. **Payment Gateway Integrator**
-    This is a payment processor in Node.js with TypeScript, integrating Stripe webhooks, handle charges, MongoDB records, and Docker deployment for e-commerce.
+    This is a payment processor in Node.js with TypeScript, integrating Stripe webhooks, handle charges, MongoDB records, and Docker Compose deployment for e-commerce.
     intermediate/28-payment-gateway-integrator

 29. **Schema-First GraphQL**
-    This is a schema-driven GraphQL API in Node.js with TypeScript, using graphql-tools, resolvers with Prisma, JWT auth, and Kubernetes deployment.
+    This is a schema-driven GraphQL API in Node.js with TypeScript, using graphql-tools, resolvers with Prisma, JWT auth, and Docker Compose deployment.
     intermediate/29-schema-first-graphql

 30. **Distributed Locking**